×

 Closing the Leadership Gap (2021).
 Women in Global Health.

-This report, jointly authored by the WHO and the nonprofit Women in Global Health, is a follow-up to the “Delivered by Women, Led by Men” report (link).
+This report, jointly authored by WHO and the nonprofit Women in Global Health, is a follow-up to the “Delivered by Women, Led by Men” report.
 This analysis provides data indicating that women hold a disproportionately-low percentage of leadership positions in the health and care field despite providing most of the labor.
 Because the first report, “Delivered by Women, Led by Men,” was published before the COVID-19 pandemic hit, this report expands upon how COVID-19 has worsened the gender inequities that were already plaguing the health and care systems.
 The report explores why these inequities exist and also articulates four general recommendations, each with many sub-recommendations, on how to remove systemic barriers so that women have more opportunities for leadership positions.
 These recommendations include building the foundation for equality and addressing social norms and stereotypes.

 Situation of Wage Employment of People with Disabilities: Ten Developing Countries in Focus.
 Handicap International.